2d4d/awesome-yara/README.md

 * [FireEye](https://github.com/fireeye/red_team_tool_countermeasures)
     - FireEye Red Team countermeasures detection
 * [Florian Roth Rules](https://github.com/Neo23x0/signature-base/tree/master/yara) :eyes: :gem:
     - Florian Roth's signature base is a frequently updated collection of IOCs and YARA rules that cover a wide range of threats.
 There are dozens of rules which are actively maintained.
-Watch the repository to see rules evolve over time to address false potives / negatives.
+Watch the repository to see rules evolve over time to address false positives / negatives.
 * [Florian Roth's IDDQD Rule](https://gist.github.com/Neo23x0/f1bb645a4f715cb499150c5a14d82b44)
     - A proof-of-concept rule that shows how easy it actually is to detect red teamer and threat group tools and code.
 * [f0wl yara_rules](https://github.com/f0wl/yara_rules)